 Cayman Islands: important new legislation on third-party rights

-The law reflects in substantive terms England’s Contracts (Rights of Third Parties) Act 1999, although with key differences.
-Unlike the English statute, the intention is to provide rights for third parties only where the contractual parties agree that the third party may specifically enforce them.
-The English statutory provision whereby a third party may enforce a contractual term where the term purports to confer a benefit on a third party has not been adopted.
-The Cayman statute therefore provides something akin to an opt-in system that is intended to provide, among other things, greater certainty as to circumstances in which third parties can enforce contractual provisions…
+The law reflects in substantive terms England’s Contracts (Rights of Third Parties) Act 1999, though with key differences.
+Unlike the English statute, the intention is to provide rights for Third Parties only where the contractual parties agree that the Third Party may specifically enforce them.
+The English statutory provision whereby a Third Party may enforce a contractual term where the term purports to confer a benefit on a Third Party has not been adopted.
+The Cayman statute therefore provides something akin to an opt in system which is intended to provide, among other things, greater certainty as to circumstances in which Third Parties can enforce contractual provisions…

 Click on the link below to read the rest of the Mourant Ozannes briefing.

 The Royal Court of Jersey has concluded that it has power under its inherent jurisdiction to sanction a compromised settlement of litigation reached by the plaintiff on behalf of a minor.

 A private trust company is a privately owned corporate trustee whose sole purpose is to act as trustee to a trust or group of ‘connected’ trusts.